crmcog/sf-cog/docs/admin-guide/10-introduction.md

 1. Practical guide to understand Salesforce from scratch
 1. Real-world problems in workshops and case studies to apply your knowledge

-But, why certification did we hear you ask?
+But, why tag learning to "certification" did we hear you ask?

 1. We are more inclined to have a structure for our learning process
 1. Salesforce world is vast and growing.
 Preparing for certification will impart adequate knowledge about most of the significant topics that all admins should know